top of page

 • Software: Final Draft 13

-• Language: Written in Portuguese (English version available)
+• Language: Written in Portuguese (English and Spanish versions available)

 • Registration USA: WGAW #2307192